How to play better in tune with an electronic tuner

 In the future, use this strategy to tune up any notes you are struggling with.
 Once a note is in tune, continue to play it and simply listen to how this in-tune note sounds.

-If you have the tuner on while playing scales and tunes you’ll wind up being totally reliant on it (insert frustrated, super-mopey emoticon here).
+Don’t let the tuner become a crutch.
+If you have the tuner on while playing scales and tunes you’ll wind up being totally reliant on it (insert frustrated, super-mopey emoji here).
 If you turn it off, you create a small obstacle to using it so that you can’t just glance over.
 I think this might be enough to keep you from over-using it.

 Two ways I can help you level up your fiddling